Models (painting): Les Poseuses

 Painted between 1886 and 1888, Les Poseuses was Seurat’s response to criticism of his painting A Sunday Afternoon on the Island of La Grande Jatte.
 Critics at the time had claimed that the painting did not depict figures with sufficient realism.
 Les Poseuses has sometimes been interpreted as a response to this criticism, and the inclusion of A Sunday Afternoon on the Island of La Grande Jatte in the composition serves to connect the works.
 The incorporation of the earlier canvas within the picture also serves to make clear that the models are seen in the setting of the studio.

 Les Poseuses roughly translate as "the posers," and the typical English translation of the title as "Models" obscures some of its original meaning.
 The title establishes a contrast with the subject of the painting, in which models appear to be off duty, not in the process of posing.
 Seurat painted the figures without idealizing them.
 By showing the banal realities of their work as models, he heightens the sense of their realness.
 They are not models in the sense of muses, but they are women who are earning money.
 Scholars have suggested that this approach complicates the traditional way that women have been objectified in painting.

 The large size of the painting also challenged long-standing art historical traditions.
 In academic painting, larger canvases were typically reserved for history paintings, which aimed to depict mythological, religious, or historical scenes and events.
 Genre paintings, which tended to represent scenes of daily life, were usually smaller in scale.
 Seurat enlarged a banal and casual scene to the dimensions of a history painting, thereby subverting the traditional hierarchy.

 The women's poses may also allude to earlier and widely-recognized paintings, such as Édouard Manet's 1863 Luncheon on the Grass or Jean-Auguste-Dominique Ingres's 1808 The Valpinçon Bather.

 Furthermore, the English art critic Waldemar Januszczak believes this painting breaks the fourth wall, offering a glimpse into the poser who is the original source of the women depicted in A Sunday Afternoon on the Island of La Grand Jatte.
+He also points out that the model used for Les Poseuses may also be the same one used for the largest figure in La Grande Jatte; and that the hat and clothing worn by the rightmost, seated woman in La Grande Jatte may also appear in Les Poseuses.